 New Year's Eve is renowned for its excess, yet New Year's Day gets short shrift, relegated to hangover recovery.
 This year, celebrate it.
-This make-ahead buffet allows you to live it up the night before and wake up to a ready-to-eat festive brunch.
-So whether you find yourself facing a visit from the in-laws or are the designated sleepover house, this spread will take care of a crowd.
+This make-ahead buffet allows you to live it up the night before and wake up to a festive, ready-to-eat brunch.
+So whether you find yourself facing a visit from the in-laws or yours is the designated sleepover house, this spread will take care of a crowd.
 (Though it never hurts to toss in some good luck.)

 Our brunch is engineered to cover all the bases of a good hangover meal: starch, carbs, eggs, and something sweet.
-Of course, you don't need indulgent party plans as an excuse; simple, make-ahead preparation is welcome any time.
-There’s a bubbly cocktail for those needing to cut the edge, and three variations of Bloody Marys for anyone who wants something a little stronger.
+Of course, you don't need indulgent party plans as an excuse—simple, make-ahead preparation is welcome anytime.
+There’s a bubbly cocktail for those needing to take off the edge, and three variations of Bloody Marys for anyone who wants something a little stronger.
 If your guests are DIY types, you can set up a Bloody Mary bar with all the fixings so that they can doctor their drinks themselves.

 Chiles Rellenos Strata